How to learn JavaScript at home + 5 FREE Resources

 The personal touch that comes with mentorship changes that, and it's a game-changer.
 Having someone who can take the time to look at your code, answer your questions and doubts, or simply motivate you when you're on the brink of giving up, is priceless.

-You can also reach out to me at hello@fullstackvault.xyz or Twitter.
+You can also reach out to me on Twitter.
 My inbox is open if you're stuck on something and need guidance.
 I've already lent a hand to a few people who are just getting started, and you're also welcome to join them!

 5. Stay up to date with new features and developments